vincd/security-tips/docs/windows.md

 ```

 Then you can use the `impacket` script [`GetNPUsers.py`](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetNPUsers.py)
-to get the TGT in a format the `John` or `Hashcat ` can brute-force:
+to get the TGT in a format that `John` or `Hashcat ` can brute-force:

 ```bash
 python GetNPUsers.py <domain>/ -usersfile users.txt -format <john/empty> -outputfile hashes.txt